-Hunt Dowse of Hancock writes, “My wife Sara and I have enjoyed the Monadnock Region for many years, first as staff for an outdoor education program each fall in Harrisville at the old Camp Marienfeld property on Silver Lake and then as residents of Hancock.
+Hunt Dowse of Hancock, Vice Chair, writes, “My wife Sara and I have enjoyed the Monadnock Region for many years, first as staff for an outdoor education program each fall in Harrisville at the old Camp Marienfeld property on Silver Lake and then as residents of Hancock.
 It was easy for us to begin our association with the Harris Center due to our backgrounds in education and our love for this region.
-The three-sided mission of the Harris Center — conservation education, land protection and programs for the public — is unique for a conservation organization.
-This strong mission has kept me involved at many levels over the ensuing years as a member of the Board of Trustees, as an occasional hiker on trips, as a proud parent watching our son grow through the Wol’s Nest summer camp experience several years back.
-It is exciting to once again be part of the board as we welcome Jeremy Wilson as our new Executive Director.”
+The three-sided mission of the Harris Center — conservation education, land protection, and programs for the public — is unique for a conservation organization.
+This strong mission has kept me involved at many levels over the ensuing years as a member of the Board of Trustees, as an occasional hiker on trips, as a proud parent watching our son grow through the Wol’s Nest summer camp experience several years back.”

-Alison Rossiter of Hancock, board secretary.
-Alison earned a B.S. in nursing and an M.B.A. from Rivier College.
+Alison Rossiter of Hancock, Secretary, earned a B.S. in nursing and an M.B.A. from Rivier College.
 She has taught in the graduate program in health services administration at Framingham State College.
 Alison and her husband Dennis have lived in Hancock since 1980.
-“As a neighbor, we have enthusiastically supported many of the Harris Center’s efforts over the years,” Alison said.
-“Serving as a trustee of the Harris Center allows me to extend my involvement in a more formal and meaningful way.”
-With more than 25 years of experience in providing and managing nursing and healthcare services, Alison is vice-president of clinical services for Life Coping Inc. of Nashua.
+“As a neighbor,” she says, “we have enthusiastically supported many of the Harris Center’s efforts over the years.”
+With more than 25 years of experience in providing and managing nursing and healthcare services, Alison is vice president of clinical services for Life Coping Inc. of Nashua.

 Roger Sweet, Sullivan